-- 10.1 The10 year sales averages of sand and gravel and crushed rock for the Tees Valley are considered to be very low, with no sand and gravel being produced in the area since 2012.
+- 10.1 The 10 year sales averages of sand and gravel and crushed rock for the Tees Valley are considered to be very low, with no sand and gravel being produced in the area since 2012.
 This is due to the small number of sites in the area with only one crushed gravel site, which produces aggregates as a by-product, and the continued inactivity of the only two sand and gravel sites.
 As a result, the 10 year average sales forecast is considered to be an inappropriate indicator of future demand for aggregates in the Tees Valley. - 10.2 Past consumption figures and estimated future growth in the Tees Valley indicate a high level of future demand but it is likely that this figure also underestimates demand due to aggregates being imported into the North East region which are not allocated to a specific sub-region.
 This high level of future demand suggests that the Tees Valley should be planning for a higher level of aggregate production in order to meets its needs than the Tees Valley regional apportionment.
-Future iterations of the LAA will include further assessment of the level of demand in the Tees Valley. - 10.3 However, there are concerns over the ability of the area to meet higher requirements for aggregate production due to a high reliance on a small number of sites, which include a site which has not yet been worked.
+As relevant data comes on-stream further assessment of the level of demand in the Tees Valley will be carried-out. - 10.3 However, there are concerns over the ability of the area to meet higher requirements for aggregate production due to a high reliance on a small number of sites, which include a site which has not yet been worked.
 Due to the limited potential of the Tees Valley to plan to meet the full level of need, it is considered that the sub-regional apportionment provides the most realistic calculation for the level of aggregate provision to be planned for.
-This is an annual figure of 187,500 tonnes of crushed rock and 175,000 tonnes of sand and gravel. - 10.4 Based upon the sub-regional apportionment, the Tees Valley is able to meet requirements for a 7-year landbank for sand and gravel and 10-year period for crushed rock.
+This is an annual figure of 187,500 tonnes of crushed rock and 175,000 tonnes of sand and gravel.
+In order to meet future need a review of the Tees Valley Minerals and Waste planning documents will be required, along with a 'call for sites'. - 10.4 Based upon the sub-regional apportionment, the Tees Valley is able to meet requirements for a 7-year landbank for sand and gravel and 10-year period for crushed rock.
 However, the extension of permission at Stockton Quarry and the continuation of operations at North Gare remain in doubt, leading to significant uncertainty in relation to the existence of a landbank for sand and gravel.
-In addition, production of land-won aggregates remains low and it is recognised that additional sites will be needed to achieve the recommended levels.
+In addition, production of landwon aggregates remains low and it is recognised that additional sites will be needed to achieve the recommended levels.
 Policy MWP 3 is supportive of appropriate proposals where they would reduce the reliance on imports into the Tees Valley, there were no unacceptable environmental impacts and the needs cannot be met by existing allocations. - 10.5 The import of marine dredged aggregates into the Tees Valley is likely to remain important, despite the mothballing of Billingham Wharf.
 There is capacity to increase supply from wharves within the Tees Valley, which will be further investigated, and wharves will continue to be protected. - 10.6 The production and use of alternative aggregates is likely to remain important within the Tees Valley, and will continue to be promoted through policy. - 10.7 Nevertheless, there is expected to be a continued reliance on imports of primary aggregates from North Yorkshire and other areas of the North East, particularly in the short to medium term.
 It is therefore important to continue to liaise with authorities which export aggregates to the Tees Valley.